ITR Filing Deadline Missed?

 • Special bearer bonds, 6.5% gold bonds (1977), 7% gold bonds (1980), or national defense gold bonds (1980) which the Central Government has issued.

-• Gold deposit bond (1999), issued under the gold deposit scheme or deposit certificate issued under Gold Monetisation Scheme, 2015, notified by the Central Government.
+• Gold deposit bond (1999), issued under the gold deposit scheme or deposit certificate issued under the Gold Monetisation Scheme, 2015, notified by the Central Government.

-What are the different types of Capital Assets?
+What are the Different Types of Capital Assets?

 Capital assets are divided into two types based on the period after which they are sold.
 The types of capital assets are as follows –